Catalog Quick Links

 HIS 475 Internship

 Working under a public historian, a student will expand his/her understanding of History through participation at a historical site, museum, or archive.
-The internship requires meetings with a faculty supervisor, a project, a major paper, and an evaluatio
+The internship requires meetings with a faculty supervisor, a project, a major paper, and an evaluation by the site historian.

 Number of Credits: 3